j-mark-hou/elasticnet/README.md

 - computation is in c++ (see `enet_helpers.cpp`)
 	- support multithreading via OpenMP
-- interface is in python (see `elasticnet.py`), accesses c++ shared library via pybind
+- interface is in python (see `elasticnet.py`), which accesses the built c++ shared library via pybind
-- currently only supports L2 objective (will add more as time goes on)
+- currently only supports L2 objective (more on the way)

 Building:

 - run `make` from directory
-	- the `makefile` is specific to my machine, so it may not work in general (will fix later)
+	- the `makefile` is specific to my machine, so it probably won't work in general
 	- `makefile` is also very linux-specific
 - run `example.ipynb` once `make` completes